eclipse-che/che-plugin-registry/README.md

 # Eclipse Che Plugin Registry

 This repository holds ready-to-use plugins for different languages and technologies.
-A [nightly build](https://che-plugin-registry-main.surge.sh/) of this registry is published on surge.sh.
+A [next build](https://che-plugin-registry-main.surge.sh/) of this registry is published on surge.sh.

 ## Building and publishing third party VSIX extensions for plugin registry
 See: https://github.com/redhat-developer/codeready-workspaces/blob/master/devdoc/building/build-vsix-extension.adoc